saranatour1/convex-panel/README.md

 ### Styling

 The Convex Panel comes with built-in styling.
 No CSS imports are required!
 The styles are automatically injected when the component mounts.

+#### CSS Isolation

+Convex Panel uses a CSS isolation mechanism to ensure its styles don't interfere with your application:

+- All styles are prefixed with `convex-panel-` to avoid naming conflicts
+- Styles are injected into a separate `<style>` element with a unique ID
+- Most style properties use `!important` to ensure they work correctly within your app
+- The panel is rendered in a portal, keeping its DOM structure separate from your app

+This approach ensures that Convex Panel's styles won't affect your application's styling, and vice versa.

 ### Setting Up the Panel